-A visual snapshot of the health of Lake Winnipesaukee can be found on the Winnipesaukee Gateway.
-The map allows the user to view the lake as a whole and choose which parameter (Total Phosphorus, chl-a, water clarity) to display.
+A visual snapshot of the health of Lake Winnipesaukee can be found on the Water Quality Monitoring StoryMap.
+The storymap provides an introduction and overview of the monitoring efforts on Lake Winnipesaukee.
+The map allows the user to view the lake as a whole and choose which parameter (Total Phosphorus, Chlorophyll-a, water clarity) to display.

 Want to understand the water quality data for Lake Winnipesaukee in more depth?
 For those lakes in the University of New Hampshire’s Lakes Lay Monitoring Program, results from each year’s sampling are now online.

 The reports provide a summary of water quality for specific areas of Winnipesaukee based on measurements of total phosphorus, Chlorophyll-a, and water clarity.
 All of Winnipesaukee’s reports are not yet available, but will be uploaded as completed.View the Lake Reports